China accuses US of trying to ‘hijack’ support in Asia

 Taiwan and China split during a civil war in 1949, but China claims the island as its own territory, and has not ruled out the use of military force to take it, while maintaining it is a domestic political issue.

 Washington follows a “one-China” policy, which recognizes Beijing but allows informal relations and defense ties with Taipei.
-It provides arms to Taiwan and follows a “strategic ambiguity” policy about how far it would be willing to go to defend Taiwan in the face of a Chinese invasion.
+It provides arms to Taiwan and follows a “strategic ambiguity” approach about how far it would be willing to go to defend Taiwan in the face of a Chinese invasion.
 At the same time, it does not support Taiwanese independence.

 President Joe Biden raised eyebrows and China’s pique last month saying that the U.S. would intervene militarily if Taiwan were attacked, though the White House later said the comments did not reflect a policy shift.